MR-Unknown9/MR-Unknown9/docs/README.md

 ## About Me

-I'm studying **Computer Science** at Suez Canal University, passionate about turning complex problems into elegant solutions.
-When I'm not coding, you'll find me with a cup of coffee, brainstorming new ideas or diving into the latest tech trends.
+I'm studying Computer Science at Suez Canal University.
+I'm passionate about turning complex problems into elegant solutions.
+When I'm not coding, I'm usually with a cup of coffee, brainstorming new ideas, or researching the latest tech trends.

 **What drives me:**
 - **Problem-solving** through creative coding